-- Extent to which the proposal is in line with the description included in the call for proposals, including, where relevant, its specific priorities - Concept and methodology: soundness of the overall intervention logic - Extent to which the proposal offers co-benefits and promotes synergies with other policy areas relevant for achieving environment and climate policy objectives
+- Relevance to the objectives of the targeted LIFE sub-programme and to the specific priorities of the call for proposals and, when relevant, topic description. - Concept and methodology: soundness of the overall intervention logic. - Extent to which the proposal offers co-benefits and promotes synergies with other policy areas relevant for achieving environment and climate policy objectives.